zachomedia/uwarc-website/about/index.markdown

 The club callsign is VE3UOW.

+# Radio Operation

+Our club is using a simplex frequency of 446.100MHz with a CTCSS tone of 131.8Hz for on-campus communications.

 # Meeting

 The club meets on most Fridays at 6:00PM in E2 4402.
 Anyone is welcome